stuntrally/stuntrally3/docs/Running.md

 Check your axes range on those bars displayed.
 If moving an axis from start to end also moves the bar from left to right completely (and without moving over the range) then configuration is done properly.

-//Binding both controller axis and keyboard keys is possible.//
+_Binding both controller axis and keyboard keys is possible._
-//To check if your device was detected search for ''<Joystick>'' in ogre.log//
+_To check if your device was detected search for `<Joystick>` in ogre.log_

 After your configuration is complete you can restart game to have the settings saved.

-You may want to backup your input_p0.xml (for Player1) in user settings dir (see [](paths|Paths]] wiki page) or create presets this way.
+You may want to backup your input_p0.xml (for Player1) in user settings dir (see [Paths](Paths.md) page) or create presets this way.

-#### Graphics Options ####
+### Graphics Options

 Using preset combobox (which changes all settings) should be enough.
 Remember to quit and restart after change.

 You may want to change some options individually.
-There are few ''[Graphics]'' options that are more important and have more impact on performance than the rest.
+There are few `[Graphics]` options that are more important and have more impact on performance than the rest.
+Generally first tabs have higher impact on Fps: Reflection, Water, Shadows.

-//Fps - Frames per second.
+_Fps - Frames per second.
 The first value shown in upper left corner of the screen.
 Higher values mean smoother play.
-It is recommended to play with at least 30 Fps.//
+It is recommended to play with at least 30 Fps or to aim at monitor's refresh rate._

+Todo: OLD

   * Effects - have very big impact on Fps (usually any will half the Fps).
     It is recommended to turn them off for smooth play.
 Bloom is the only one less Fps intensitive.

   * Shadows - the biggest Fps killer.
 If you have low Fps turn them off (None) also this is recommended for split screen, since the Fps drops there with each new player viewport.